If you’ve ever worked on the shop floor, you’ll know the pressures of being understaffed. Long queues at the checkout, rising stress levels.

 So what's the solution?
 Here's two approaches to take.

 Time machines are hard to come by.
 This makes planning future shifts a tricky balancing act.
-Overestimate customer demand, and you’re left with staff standing around doing nothing.
-Go too far the other way, and suddenly you’re struggling to cope.
+Overestimate customer demand and you’re left with staff standing around doing nothing.
+Go too far the other way — suddenly you’re struggling to cope.

-Decision-making built on data helps get rid of the guesswork.
+Decision-making built on hard data eliminates guesswork.
 With a workforce management (WFM) solution, store managers and planners have a wealth of numbers and KPIs at their fingertips.

 This can be imported manually or through seamless integrations with the rest of your IT architecture.
-Through our open API you can connect everything from your POS to your workload forecasting software.
+Through tamigo's open API you can sync everything from your POS to your workload forecasting software.

 Schedules in retail businesses tend to fluctuate.
 A lot.
-Your workforce is split between full and part-timers, evening workers and weekend assistants.
+Your workforce is split between full- and part-timers, students and seasonal workers.
 And there’s always plenty of shifts being swapped.